Overview

 By choosing an electric vehicle, you are helping our Island combat climate change.
 There are plenty of reasons to use electric vehicles.
 Here are the top ten highlights:

-• there is no pollution, as it is not burning any fuel.
+- There is no pollution, as it does not burn any fuel.
 Similarly, it does not expel gases such as CO2 and does not depend on limited energy

-• electric recharging is cheaper than filling a tank with gasoline or diesel
+- Electric recharging is cheaper than filling a tank with petrol or diesel

-• gears shift automatically, are clutchless and have low wear, so are much easier to drive
+- Gears shift automatically, are clutchless and have low wear, so they are much easier to drive

 Know your electric cars